 Many have called him one of the greatest scientific discoverers of all time and his work in the field of electric dynamo’s heralded the invention of the electric motor, a fundamental element to our new aircraft design.

-In time, we hope that Faradair will also be seen as a pioneer within ‘Hybrid’ aviation, demonstrating once more that the UK is still a leading innovator within the aviation sector as we have recognised the need for cleaner, quieter air transport that increases aviation growth opportunity between cities throughout the world.
+In time, we hope that Faradair will also be seen as a pioneer within ‘Hybrid’ aviation, demonstrating once more that the UK is still a leader within the aviation sector.
+We have recognised the need for cleaner, quieter air transport that increases aviation growth opportunity between cities throughout the world.